-As required by the Office of the State Auditor under NMAC 2.2.2 the Statement of Revenues and Expenditures - Budget and Actual for the general fund is included with the basic financial statements.
+As required by the Office of the State Auditor under NMAC 2.2.2 the Statements of Revenues and Expenditures - Budget and Actual are also represented.
 This information is provided at the approved budget level to demonstrate compliance with legal requirements.

-Per General Appropriation Act, Laws of 2006, Chapter 109, Section 3, Subsections O and N, the budget is adopted on the modified accrual basis of accounting, except for accounts payable accrued at the end of the fiscal year that do not get paid by the statutory deadline per Section 6-10-4 NMSA 1978.
+Per General Appropriation Act, Laws of 2006, Chapter 109, Section 3, Subsections O and N, the budget is adopted on the modified accrual basis of accounting, except for the accounts payable accrued at the end of the fiscal year that do not get paid by the statutory deadline per Section 6-10-4 NMSA 1978.
 Those accounts payable that do not get paid in a timely manner must be paid out to the next year's budget.
-The Office accrued and paid all accounts payable within the statutory deadline for fiscal year 2015.